 Sway is a beautiful crochet shawl that starts at the top in the centre, expanding into triangular shape and ending with gentle lace.
-The way the shawl is worked causes the centre of the shawl to sway, hence the name.
+The way the shawl is worked causes the centre of the shawl to sway, well lean to one side, but sway sounds better as a name :).
 The whole triangular goodness is finished off with playful tassels.

 The shawl is worked in two yarns, smooth 4 ply/fingering and delightful Kid Silk Lace, body is worked in stripes and front post stitches resulting in gorgeous texture.
 The lace border only in Kid Silk, giving it an open and airy feel.